CPME/mathemagic/README.md

 ## Architecture

 The application consists of:
-- A server component that handles the conversion of natural language to Python code
+- `mathemagic.py`: Core functionality for converting natural language to Python code and executing it
-- A client component that provides a command-line interface
+- `server.py`: MCP server that provides API endpoints for the calculator
-- Integration with the Pint library for unit handling
+- `cli.py`: Command-line interface for interacting with the calculator
+- `code_to_uml.py`: Utility for generating UML diagrams of the codebase

 See `mathemagic.mmd` for a visual representation of the architecture.